-Parmesan cheese, with its rich umami flavor and granular texture, is a staple in most kitchens — the magic dust that turns even the simplest of dishes into luxurious culinary masterpieces.
+Parmesan cheese (Parmigiano-Reggiano, a hard Italian cow's milk cheese), with its rich umami flavor and granular texture, is a staple in most kitchens - the magic dust that turns even the simplest of dishes into luxurious great dishes.

 But what if the grated goodness of Parmesan is off-limits?

-We’re here with an exciting showcase of five fantastic substitutes that will take your taste buds on a delectable adventure.
+We're here with an exciting show of five fantastic substitutes that will take your palate on a tasty adventure.

 Join me as we tumble down the rabbit hole of savory delights.
 We'll explore substitutions that mimic the tangy and savory punch of Parmesan, each with its unique flair.